 Also, keep in mind how well a package fit on shelves.
 If you have an awkward shape that doesn’t fit the store’s shelving standards, the chances are that the store itself won’t take the time to pick up the product.

 Once it hits shelves, make sure that the packaging can store the product effectively.
 For example, if you have food items, you want to ensure that the product can withstand the test of time on the shelf and keep it fresh.

 What Your Packaging Needs To Convey

 As an example, you’re a coffee company that specializes in canned coffee.
-You can have different colors to represent different flavors, but you’ll want to keep your logo where people can see it and the naming of the product matches the rest of the brand.
+You can have different colors to represent different flavors, but you’ll want to keep your logo where people can see it, and the naming of the product matches the rest of the brand.

 Keep Your Audience In Mind

 Everyone should have a target audience in mind when designing a product.
-Whether you want to appeal to sleepy college students with that coffee or the working adult that needs their morning cup of joe, the audience you choose will determine the packaging design you’re going to want to choose.
+Whether you want to appeal to sleepy college students with that coffee or the working adult that needs their morning cup of joe, the audience you choose will determine the packaging design you’re going to want to select.

 Don’t Skip Out on the Little Information or Certifications.

 Specific certifications or information are critical components of a good product packaging design.
 For example, a person picking up a protein powder plays in a sports organization that drug tests.
 By sending off for certification that an athlete can use that protein supplement for their sport can easily convert them into the customer, you’re looking for.

 If your target audience prefers to have materials sourced from a specific country, let consumers know exactly where it was made.
 Hiding that information will not increase their chance of buying it.
 But even if it is not the country they prefer, they know where it comes from.